Unleash your adventure spirit, explore Mongolia on your own terms

 Here you can see the real Mongolian nomadic lifestyle and, meet nomadic families who are living in yurts.
 The Mongolia horse riding tours will show you the fascinating culture of Mongolia.

-DAY 3: Horse Riding Tour and base camp
+DAY 2: Horse Riding Tour and base camp

 After having breakfast, we will start our horse trekking to base camp.
 All baggage will be transported by camels, guided by local herders.
-During the trip, you will be supported by a local horseman and English-speaking tour guide.
+During the trip, you will be supported by a local horseman and an English-speaking tour guide.

 Our main priority is of course safety during horse trekking.
 So, on the first day of trekking, we will give you some instructions about how to handle and what is not recommended to do with Mongolian horses.
 We believe that every horse has their own character like people.